 No member is authorized to be the sole possessor of a department-issued PCD.
-Departmentissued PCDs can be retrieved, reassigned, accessed or used by any member as directed by a supervisor without notice.
-Member use of a department-issued PCD and use of a personal PCD at work or for work-related business constitutes specific consent for access for department purposes.
-Prior to conducting an administrative search of a PCD, supervisors should consult legal counsel to ensure access is consistent with CalECPA (Penal Code § 1546; Penal Code § 1546.1).
+Department-issued PCDs can be retrieved, reassigned, accessed or used by any member as directed by a supervisor without notice.
+Member use of a department-issued PCD at work or for work-related business constitutes specific consent for access for department purposes.
+Prior to conducting an administrative search of a PCD, supervisors should consult legal counsel to ensure access is consistent with CALECPA (Penal Code § 1546; Penal Code § 1546.1).